-Call for an EU approach to packaging waste labeling
+Call for an EU approach to packaging waste labelling

-October 20, 2021 – On March 23, 2021, nine members of the Socialists & Democrats (S&D) party of the European Parliament submitted a question to the European Commission.
-They requested the implementation of a harmonized labeling system for the recycling of products.
+October 20, 2021 – The EU has no harmonised waste labelling requirements.
+Thus, each State can establish its own rules.
+On March 23, 2021, nine members of the Socialists & Democrats (S&D) party of the European Parliament submitted a question to the European Commission.
+They requested the implementation of a harmonised labelling system for the recycling of products.

-On June 24, 2021, several industry associations – including Cosmetics Europe – addressed a joint letter to the European Commission asking to harmonize the approach to packaging waste labeling among the EU Countries.
+On June 24, 2021, several industry associations – including Cosmetics Europe – addressed a joint letter to the European Commission asking to harmonise the approach to packaging waste labelling among the EU Countries.

 Legal responsibility

-The obligation to comply with the national provisions concerning packaging waste labeling is the responsibility of the company that places the product on a specific EU Member State market.
-This role is generally undertaken by distributors and importers, but it is advisable that cosmetics manufacturers are aware of these requirements.
+The obligation to comply with the national provisions concerning packaging waste labelling is the responsibility of the company that places the product on a specific EU Member State market.
+Generally, distributors and importers undertake this role.
+However, it is advisable that cosmetics manufacturers are aware of these requirements.

 Let’s have a look at the status of packaging waste labeling.
 We will mainly focus on the most common symbols used across EU Member States!